basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 node is frequently running up against these maximums.

 * Monitor `node_get_fsm_active` and `node_get_fsm_active_60s` to get an idea of how many operations your nodes are coordinating.
 If you see non-zero values in `node_get_fsm_rejected` or `node_get_fsm_rejected_60s`, that means that some of your requests are being discarded due to overload protection.
-* The fsm limits can be increased, but disabling overload protection entirely is not recommended.
+* The FSM limits can be increased, but disabling overload protection entirely is not recommended.
 More details on these settings are available in the [release notes](https://github.com/basho/riak/blob/1.3/RELEASE-NOTES.md) for Riak version 1.3.

 ## Object Settings